Lagrange multiplier and Wess-Zumino variable as large extra dimensions in the torus universe: Introduction

 \subsection{Gauge theories and constraints}

 As we know, gauge invariance is one of the most significant and practical concepts in theoretical physics.
 This concept is the cornerstone of the standard model of elementary particles.
-Gauge invariance is due to the presence of the important physical variables which are independent of the local reference frames \cite{G1}.
-Whenever a change is applied in an arbitrary reference frame, which makes changes in such variables, the gauge transformation is occurred.
+Gauge invariance is due to the presence of the important physical variables which are independent of local reference frames \cite{G1}.
+Whenever a change is applied in an arbitrary reference frame, which makes changes in such variables, gauge transformation occurs.
 Such physical variables are called gauge invariant variables.

-Generally, we deal with gauge invariance, or in the other words, local invariance, which produces gauge bosons in fundamental interactions.
+Generally, we deal with gauge invariance, or in other words, local invariance, which produces gauge bosons in fundamental interactions.
 As a physical law, the existence of (local) gauge symmetry in particle physics is the sign of the presence of interactions \cite{thooft1}.

-It is very important to know that the quantization of gauge theories entails a particular prudence, because of the presence of gauge symmetry, which exist some nonphysical degrees of freedom, that must be eliminated before and after the quantization is applied \cite{G2}.
+It is very important to know that quantization of gauge theories entails a particular prudence, because of the presence of gauge symmetry exist some nonphysical degrees of freedom that must be eliminated before and after the quantization is applied \cite{G2}.

 On the other hand, in a gauge theory, the equations of motion are not able to determine the dynamics of the system thoroughly at every moment.
 Thus, one of the most particular features of a gauge theory is the emergence of arbitrary time dependent functions in general solutions of the equations of motion.
-The emergence of such time dependent functions is companied with the relations between phase-space coordinates, which are called constraints \cite{Bergmann}.
+The emergence of such time dependent functions is accompanied by the relations between phase-space coordinates, which are called constraints \cite{G1,Bergmann}.